 Presented as their bustling family home, including costumed servants, you will get to experience what it was like to live in the 1770s.
 Relax in the summerhouse on Wordsworth’s famous terrace, walk and listen to his poetry and discover the nature that inspired his work.

-Newlands Adventure Centre is based in Keswick, and offers both indoor and outdoor activities for groups and families.
+Based in Keswick, and offers both indoor and outdoor activities for groups and families.
 The list of activities to choose from is extensive and includes rock climbing, kayaking, orienteering and ghyll scrambling!

-The Great North Swim is an annual open water swimming challenge.
+An annual open water swimming challenge.
 After ten years at Low Wood Bay, it has now moved to Brockhole on Windermere to accommodate the almost 10,000 participants.
 Take part yourself or watch from the banks for what is sure to be a great weekend (5 to 7 June 2020).

-Muncaster Castle Hawk & Owl Centre.
 Want to woo someone, but are not sure where to take them?
 I know a cracking owl sanctuary.
 Impress them with your knowledge of avian conservation, and you’re on to a winner.